sofa-framework/doc/components/solidmechanics/spring/regulargridspringforcefield.md

 	<tr>
 		<td>enabled</td>
 		<td>
-///< List of boolean stating on the fact that the spring should only apply forces on elongations.
+///< List of boolean stating on the fact that the spring is enabled.
 Must have the same than indices1 & indices2, or if only one element, it will be applied to all springs.
-If empty, False will be applied everywhere
+If empty, True will be applied everywhere
 		</td>
-		<td>0</td>
+		<td>1</td>
 	</tr>
 	<tr>
 		<td>springsIndices1</td>